yixiao1/Action-Based-Representation-Learning/README.md

 2. Build a docker with your carla version:

-        docker image build -f /.../carla/Util/Docker/Release.Dockerfile -t carlaped /home/yixiao/Carla96ped4/
+        docker image build -f /.../carla/Util/Docker/Release.Dockerfile -t carlaped $ACTIONDIR/Carla96ped4/

-    where `-f` is the path to the [Realease.Dockerfile](https://github.com/carla-simulator/carla/blob/master/Util/Docker/Release.Dockerfile), `-t` defines the name of the docker you want to created, and /home/yixiao/Carla96ped4/ is the path of Carla package
+    where `-f` is the path to the [Realease.Dockerfile](https://github.com/carla-simulator/carla/blob/master/Util/Docker/Release.Dockerfile), `-t` defines the name of the docker you want to created, and $ACTIONDIR/Carla96ped4/ is the path to your Carla package

-3. Set up your CARLA drivng PYTHONPATH:
+3. Set up PYTHONPATH for CARLA driving:

         export PYTHONPATH=$ACTIONDIR:$ACTIONDIR/cad:$ACTIONDIR/Carla96ped4/PythonAPI/carla:$ACTIONDIR/PythonAPI/carla:$ACTIONDIR/scenario_runner

-4. Define a config.json for using a specific model, and put it inside the logs folder of that model: _logs/(exp folder)/(exp exp)
+4. Define a config.json for using a specific model, and put it into the directory of your model in _logs folder: _logs/(experiment folder)/(experiment name)

    check on this [config.json](https://github.com/yixiao1/Action-Based-Representation-Learning/blob/master/_logs/EXP/BC_im_50Hours_seed1_encoder_finetuning_3FC_5Hours_s1_100000/config.json) example